nunoarmada/kxconfig/readme.md

-# kubectx-merge
+# kubectx-config

 Bash tools to manage multiple Kubernetes kubeconfigs organized by project.

 ## 📋 Description

-`kubectx-merge` is a set of tools that allows you to manage Kubernetes kubeconfigs organized by project, making it easier to work with multiple clusters and environments.
+`kubectx-config` is a set of tools that allows you to manage Kubernetes kubeconfigs organized by project, making it easier to work with multiple clusters and environments.

 ### Components